Happy Xmas (War Is Over): Other versions

-In 1985, Australian group the Incredible Penguins released a version of the song, which peaked at number 10 on the Australian singles chart in December 1985.
+In 1985, Australian group the Incredible Penguins released a version of the song that peaked at number 10 on the Australian singles chart in December 1985.

-In later decades, "Happy Xmas (War Is Over)" has gained a higher profile in the cultural mainstream due to an increasing proliferation of recordings by other musical artists, most having been recorded since 2000.
-Among these, two have entered the Billboard charts, both of them in the same year.
-The first was released on 17 October 2006 by Canadian singer-songwriter Sarah McLachlan along with her album Wintersong, which was the best-selling Christmas album of the year and a Grammy nominee.
-It features backing vocals from the Children's and Youth Choirs of the Music Outreach Program at the Sarah McLachlan School of Music in Vancouver, British Columbia.
-Entering the Billboard Adult Contemporary chart at number 22 on the week ending 9 December 2006, it climbed to a peak position of number 5, four weeks later.
-The second was released on 12 December 2006 by American rock band The Fray as a digital download.
-It debuted at number 50 on the Billboard Hot 100 and number 41 on the Pop 100 in the week ending 31 December 2006, but stayed on the respective charts for only one more week.
+In later decades, "Happy Xmas (War Is Over)" gained a higher profile in the cultural mainstream as more artists recorded their own versions, most of them released after 2000.
+Two of these recordings entered the Billboard charts in the same year.
+The first, released on 17 October 2006 by Canadian singer‑songwriter Sarah McLachlan on her album Wintersong, became the year's best‑selling Christmas album and received a Grammy nomination.
+It includes backing vocals from the Children's and Youth Choirs of the Music Outreach Program at the Sarah McLachlan School of Music in Vancouver, British Columbia.
+The track entered the Billboard Adult Contemporary chart at number 22 for the week ending 9 December 2006 and reached a peak of number 5 four weeks later.

+The second charting version, released on 12 December 2006 by American rock band The Fray as a digital download, debuted at number 50 on the Billboard Hot 100 and number 41 on the Pop 100 for the week ending 31 December 2006, remaining on both charts for one additional week.

-Some of the earliest of the other versions of "Happy Xmas (War Is Over)" appear on holiday albums released by major pop singers, such as I Still Believe in Santa Claus (1990) by Andy Williams, The Christmas Album (1992) by Neil Diamond, A Very Special Season (1994) by Diana Ross, and These Are Special Times (1998) by Celine Dion.
+Some of the earliest other recordings of "Happy Xmas (War Is Over)" appeared on holiday albums by major pop artists, including I Still Believe in Santa Claus (1990) by Andy Williams, The Christmas Album (1992) by Neil Diamond, A Very Special Season (1994) by Diana Ross, and These Are Special Times (1998) by Celine Dion.